schindy/kniffel/README.md

 kniffel
 =======

-kniffel is a multiplayer kniffel game based on the play framework.
+kniffel is a multiplayer kniffel game based on the play framework..